-COUR SE OBJECTIVES: To make the students familiarize with the
+COUR SE OBJECTIVES: To make the students familiarize with the 1 Design of analog and digital circuits.

 1 Design of analog and digital circuits.

-2 Usage of EDA tool to simulate, draw schematic and layout, analyze, and test of analog and digital circuits.
+2 Usage of EDA tool to simulate, draw schematic and layout, analyze, and test of analog

+and digital circuits.

 3 VHDL and Verilog Codes

-COUR COURSE OUTCOMES
+COURSE OUTCOMES

-Upon s successful completion of the course, the student will be able to: Cognitive Level CO1 write VHDL/Verilog code K3 CO2 use EDA tools to perform simulation, draw schematic and layout, analysis,testing, and interpret results.
+Upon successful completion of the course, the student will be able to: CO1 write VHDL/Verilog code Level K3 CO 2 use EDA tools to perform simulation, draw schematic and layout, analysis,testing, and interpret results.
 K3 CO3 design analog and digital circuits K3